IanWhitney/rdd_presentation/presentation.md

   - Simple form helpers for easy display, keeping Rails helpers if I need more complex behavior.

 Great!
-Now if I only knew how to make that happen.
+But&hellip;I don't know how to code half of that.

 The unfettered freedom of natural language gives you more than enough rope to hang yourself.